NOAH Compendium

 Clindamycin should not be used for hamsters, guinea pigs, rabbits, chinchillas, horses or ruminants because clindamycin ingestion in those species could cause severe digestive disorders.

-Special warnings for each target species
+Special warnings

 Cross-resistance has been shown between lincosamides (including clindamycin), erythromycin and other macrolides.
 Use of clindamycin should be carefully considered when antimicrobial susceptibility testing has shown resistance to lincosamides, erythromycin and other macrolides because its effectiveness may be reduced.

-Special precautions for use in animals
+Special precautions for safe use in the target species

-Oral ingestion (including licking) of the product by treated animals should be avoided.
-This product may be irritating to the mucous membranes and eyes.
+This veterinary medicinal product may be irritating to the mucous membranes and eyes.
 Avoid contact with the mucous membranes and/or eyes.

-Use of the product should be based on identification and susceptibility testing of the target pathogens.
+Use of the veterinary medicinal product should be based on identification and susceptibility testing of the target pathogens.
 If this is not possible, therapy should be based on epidemiological information and knowledge of susceptibility of the target bacteria at local/regional level.

-Use of the product should be in accordance with official, national and regional antimicrobial policies.
+Use of the veterinary medicinal product should be in accordance with official, national and regional antimicrobial policies.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

 The active substance clindamycin, as well as the excipients polyethylene glycol and propylene glycol, may cause hypersensitivity (allergy) reactions.
 Skin contact with the veterinary medicinal product should be avoided.
-Wear gloves when applying the product.
+Wear gloves when applying the veterinary medicinal product.
 If contact occurs, wash hands or exposed skin and seek medical advice in case of hypersensitivity reactions.

-This product may be irritating to the mucous membranes and/or eyes.
+This veterinary medicinal product may be irritating to the mucous membranes and/or eyes.
 Avoid contact with the mucous membranes and/or eyes including hand-to-eye contact.
 If contact occurs, rinse with clean water.
 If eye irritation persists, seek medical advice and show the package leaflet or label to the physician.

-Adverse reactions
+Adverse events

-Use during pregnancy and lactation
+Use during pregnancy, lactation or lay

-Use only according to the benefit/risk assessment by the responsible veterinarian.
+Use only according to the benefit-risk assessment by the responsible veterinarian.

 Antagonism occurs with β-lactam antibiotics, chloramphenicol and macrolides.